yagobski/loopback-connector-elastic-search/README.md

     * 1 primary shard, 0 replicas
     * Sandbox (not for production use)
   1. `Free + Hosted` translates to quick success in the quest to learn ES.

+## Contributing

+Feel free to [contribute via PR](https://github.com/strongloop-community/loopback-connector-elastic-search/pulls) or [open an issue](https://github.com/strongloop-community/loopback-connector-elastic-search/issues) for discussion or jump into the [gitter chat room](https://gitter.im/strongloop-community/loopback-connector-elastic-search) if you have ideas.

 ## Release notes